AeroWidescreen/NFSU2HUDResizer/README.md

 # NFSU2 HUD Resizer

+## Features
-Control the size of the HUD in Need for Speed: Underground 2.
+- HUDScale: Controls the size of the HUD and menus.
+- FMVScale: Conotrols the size of FMVs.

 ## Credits
 [Aero_](https://github.com/AeroWidescreen) : Creator of NFSU2 HUD Resizer